 2. Paid Sponsorships: the company pays you a sum to promote their brand or products in your videos.

 3. Affiliate Sponsorships: this one is very accessible for YouTube channels of every size.
 You can sign up for affiliate programs like Amazon Affiliates and through customized links in the description of your video, you can earn a pay-per-click or pay-per-conversion commission of the sales made via the link.

 Now, there are lots of variations to these methods.
 An example of this could be to include a discount code for your followers exclusively.
-Good companies are often open to negotiate on these kinds of things, so you can get as creative as you want with this.
+Good companies are often open to negotiating on these kinds of things, so you can get as creative as you want with this.

 1. Direct Approach: the most traditional approach, which works very well for smaller YouTube channels.
-Make a list of brands that match with your audience and include e-mail addresses.
+Make a list of brands that match your audience and include e-mail addresses.
 Then, pitch yourself with a very appealing e-mail.
 Remember, this is your sales pitch!
 So, don’t waste their time and present your analytics on top.
 This way, they immediately have an idea of what value your audience has to them.
 Keep it brief and promote yourself further in an enclosed media kit, in case they are really interested.
 If you’re going with this approach, make it something they will remember.

 2. Sponsorship Platforms: there are lots of platforms specialized in connecting creators with sponsors.

 3. Grow Your Channel: brands are not always waiting for sponsorship proposals to roll in.
-However, usually only the bigger channels are recognized in this manner.
+However, usually, only the bigger channels are recognized in this manner.

 4. Attend Events: there are various events organized worldwide where lots of creators and potential sponsors are in attendance.
 Bring your A-game and see if you can reel in some sponsorships there.